 - If there is no user activity or action taken by the group owner, then there will be another warning sent 15 days before the group expires.

-- If there is still no user activity or action take by the group owner, then there will be a final warning sent 1 day before the group expires.
+- If there is still no user activity or action taken by the group owner, then there will be a final warning sent 1 day before the group expires.

-Each of these warnings will be give the group owner the option to renew the Office 365group if it is still needed.
+Each of these warnings will give the group owner the option to renew the Office 365 group if it is still needed.
 If the group is no longer needed the group can be manually deleted or the warnings can simply be ignored.

 There are two methods to prevent the Office 365 group from being deleted.

 - The group owner can manually renew the group by clicking the button in the warning message.
 The renewal button will become available in Outlook and the Teams client about 30 days prior to the expiration date.

 Office 365 groups will be recoverable by the Office 365 support team for up to 30 days after they are deleted.
 If they have been deleted for longer than 30 days, the group will no longer be recoverable.
 Whenever the Office 365 group is renewed (either by clicking the renew button or some user activity is performed) the group's lifetime will be extended for another period of 180 days.

 Office 365 groups are created from a variety of tools including Outlook, SharePoint, Planner, and Teams.
 Office 365 groups allow you to choose a set of people to collaborate with.
 You can use Office 365 groups to communicate with others, share files, and apply permissions to shared resources.
 Microsoft Teams depend on Office 365 groups, which makes Teams subject to the expiration policy as well.